 WATER-RELATED USE - Means a use or a portion of a use which is not intrinsically dependent on a waterfront location but whose economic viability is dependent on a waterfront location because: (a) the use has a functional requirement for a waterfront location such as the arrival or shipment of materials by water or the need for large quantities of water; or (b) the use provides a necessary service supportive of the water-dependent uses and the proximity of the use to its customers makes its services less expensive and/or more convenient.

 WETLANDS - Means areas that are inundated or saturated by surface water or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 Wetlands do not include those artificial wetlands intentionally created from non-wetland sites, including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
-Wetlands may include those artificial wetlands intentionally created as a result of the construction of a road, street, or highway.
-Wetlands may include those artificial wetlands intentionally created form non-wetlands intentionally created from non-wetlands intentionally created from non-wetlands intentionally created from a road, street, or highway.
-Wetlands may include those artificial wetlands intentionally created from non-wetlands intentionally created from non-wetlands intentionally created from non-wetlands areas to mitigate the conversion of wetlands.
+Wetlands may include those artificial wetlands intentionally created from non-wetland areas to mitigate the conversion of wetlands.

-15.04.040 Tense and Number.
+16.04.040 Tense and Number.